 Your blood plays a crucial role when it comes to the functioning of your body.
 Beyond simply carrying oxygen and nutrients, your blood warm various parts of your body and helps to protect you from illnesses and infections.
 Your entire circulatory system and related aspects of health depend on your blood flowing appropriately through your veins.

-Blood circulation problems can represent serious medical issues.
+Blood circulation problems can be serious medical issues.
 But there are a few circulation problems that are really the result of nothing more than anxiety.

 Anxiety Circulation Problems Are Not Dangerous

-- Hyperventilation – Hyperventilation is the act of breathing too quickly so that your body doesn’t have time to regain its carbon dioxide levels.
-Hyperventilation commonly occurs in anxiety and panic attacks, and when it does the blood vessels constrict causing blood to flow slowly.
+- Hyperventilation Hyperventilation is the act of breathing too quickly so that your the concentrations of carbon dioxide versus oxygen in your bloodstream go out of sync.
+Hyperventilation commonly occurs in people who have anxiety and panic attacks, and when it does occur the blood vessels constrict causing blood to flow more slowly throughout the body.
 This can create its own symptoms including, but not limited to:

 - Cold and tingling hands and feet.

 - Adrenaline Adrenaline is a hormone that is released into the bloodstream when your fight or flight response is triggered - often this happens in the case of anxiety.
 Adrenaline causes your blood vessels to dilate so that blood can move more quickly through your body.
 However, in some cases adrenaline can also lead to reduced blood flow: the result can be tingling hands or feet and dizziness, for example.

 Circulation fears are also self-fulfilling.
 In some cases, those with poor circulation from anxiety worry that they may be suffering from heart failure or other heart problems.
 This may increase your anxiety levels, which ultimately may lead to further circulation problems.
 In addition, many people check and recheck their blood pressure and heartbeat, and this behavior also may reinforce and increase one’s anxiety.